esr-zh/CS-435-Multicore-Programming/README.md

 # multicore-programming

-Solutions to homework problem for CS 435: Multicore Programming course
+Solutions to homework problems for CS 435: Multicore Programming course